FG-Unofficial-Developers-Guild/FG-Aura-Effect/README.md

 This will add a 10 foot aura around the person who has this effect.

-Anyone within 10' will receive an effect "FROMAURA: Test; IF: FACTION(!foe); ATK: -5".
+Anyone within 10' will receive an effect "FROMAURA; Test; IF: FACTION(!foe); ATK: -5".

 Although the effect will be visible on all actors within 10', the penalty will only be applied to people who are not specifically foes.